uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_summary.rst

 Developers can implement any subset of the oneVPL API.
 The specification makes no claim about what encoder, decoder, VPP filter, or any other underlying features are mandatory for the implementation.
-The oneVPL API is designed in the way that users have several options to discover capabilities exposed by the implementation:
+The oneVPL API is designed such that users have several options to discover capabilities exposed by the implementation:

 #.
-Before session creation, users can get list of supported encoders, decoders, VPP filters,
+Before session creation: Users can get a list of supported encoders, decoders,
-   corespondent color formats, and memory types with help of the :cpp:func:`MFXEnumImplementations` function.
+   VPP filters, correspondent color formats, and memory types with the help of the :cpp:func:`MFXEnumImplementations` function.
 #.
-Once the session is created, users can call **Query** functions to obtain
+After session is created: Users can call **Query** functions to obtain
    low level implementation capabilities.

-.. attention:: The legacy |msdk_full_name| implementation does not support the first approach to obtain capabilities.
+.. attention:: The legacy |msdk_full_name| implementation does not support the
+    first approach to obtain capabilities.

 ------------------
 Exported Functions